Personal Immigration

 You will also need to meet the suitability requirements

 The deadline to apply was 30 June 2021.
 If you did not apply in time, you may be able to apply late if you have reasonable grounds for missing the deadline.
 This could include where you already hold a document issued under the EEA Regulations which is valid beyond this date and you were not aware that you needed to make an application to the EU Settlement Scheme.
-See EU Settlement Scheme Deadlines & Late Applications and EU Settlement Scheme Deadlines and Late Applications.
+See Updated Guidance on Late EU Settlement Scheme Applications and Update on EU Settlement Scheme Deadlines and Late Applications.

-What if My EU Settlement Scheme Application Has Been Refused?
+What if My EUSS Derivative Rights of Residence Application Has Been Refused?

 If your application has been refused, you will have a right of appeal to the First-tier Tribunal (Immigration & Asylum Chamber) or administrative review.